Skip to main content

 Bio:

-Ziyuan is a bioinformatic scientist in the Informatics & Computational Biology group at the Allen Institute for Immunology.
-His work at the institute focuses on generate mechanistic insights to the immune system by analyzing single cell multi-omics immunological data in various immunological healthy and disease conditions.
+Ziyuan is a bioinformatics scientist in the Informatics & Computational Biology group at the Allen Institute for Immunology.
+His work at the institute focuses on generating mechanistic insights into the immune system by analyzing single-cell multi-omics immunological data in various healthy and disease conditions, including Rheumatoid Arthritis.

-Ziyuan got his PhD in Biomedical Sciences (Immunology and Microbiology track) from at Tulane University.
-His dissertation work in Dr. Marcelo Kuroda’s lab at Tulane National Primate Center and California National Primate Center focused on myeloid cells immunology in rhesus macaque and aging.
-He developed the mathematical models and estimated the in vivo half-lives of neutrophils, basophils, and classical monocytes in rhesus macaques and investigated the effects of aging on neutrophil development and kinetic in elderly rhesus macaques.
-He received his postdoctoral training in Dr. Kari Nadeau’s lab at Stanford University where he worked on microbiome changes and cross-reactive allergens in oral immunotherapy clinical trials for food allergy.
-Upon COVID-19 pandemic, he worked on the electronic heath record data analysis to understand the risk factors towards COVID-19 and also involved in multiple clinical trial efforts at Stanford to combat COVID-19.
+Ziyuan earned his PhD in Biomedical Sciences (Immunology and Microbiology track) at Tulane University.
+His dissertation work in Dr. Marcelo Kuroda’s lab at Tulane National Primate Center and California National Primate Center focused on myeloid cell immunology in rhesus macaques and aging.
+He developed mathematical models and estimated the in vivo half-lives of neutrophils, basophils, and classical monocytes in rhesus macaques, investigating the effects of aging on neutrophil development and kinetics in elderly rhesus macaques.
+He received postdoctoral training in Dr. Kari Nadeau’s lab at Stanford University, where he worked on multiomic data analysis to understand the immunephenotype, microbiome, and allergen changes in food allergy during oral immunotherapy clinical trials.
+During the COVID-19 pandemic, he analyzed electronic health record data to understand the risk factors for COVID-19 and its relationship with asthma and was involved in multiple clinical trial efforts to combat the virus.

 Research Focus: